brunobrandes/api-ai-csharp/README.md

 # C# api.ai

 A C# wrapper for the [api.ai](https://api.ai/).</br>
-This library is a very simple integrate your .NET application on the [api.ai](https://api.ai/)
+This library makes very simple to integrate .NET applications with [api.ai](https://api.ai/)

 ## Installation